-As a therapist I see my role as someone who is there to listen to you as someone with a unique history and own story to tell.
+As a therapist I see my role as someone who is there to listen to you as a person with a unique history and own story to tell.
 I believe everything we go through in life can potentially have an impact on who we are and how we choose to live our life.
 There are so many different aspects and experience that make us who we are.
 When we receive some sort of mental health diagnosis, it is often reflective of a particular part, or parts of us.
 It’s not always the case that our symptoms are taken within the broader context of our lives, history and experiences.

 You as a Person